simpleinjector/Documentation/source/lifetimes.rst

     var container = new Container();
     container.Options.DefaultScopedLifestyle = ScopedLifestyle.Flowing;

-When you configure Simple Injector to use Flowing scopes, the active scope will no longer be available ubiquously, and you won't be able to call `Container.GetInstance<T>` any longer to resolve object graphs that contain `Scoped` components.
+When you configure Simple Injector to use Flowing scopes, the active scope will no longer be available ubiquously.
+Therefore you won't be able to call `Container.GetInstance<T>` any longer to resolve object graphs that contain `Scoped` components.
 Instead, you will have to do the following:

 .. code-block:: c#